axone-protocol/axoned/docs/predicate/predicates.md

 ## source_file/1

-SourceFile is a predicate that unify the given term with the currently loaded source file.
+source_file/1 is a predicate that unify the given term with the currently loaded source file.

 The signature is as follows: